 “I deserved it.
 I shouldn’t have given in to my rage.”

 My thoughts turned to my life.
 I’d been married and fathered two children.
 I had retired early.
 After my retirement, I attended college and earned my degree.
 I had put away enough money to never work again.
 While I wasn’t rich, I managed to get by.

 Now, I’m down here in this hole all alone.
 “This is it.
 Every bad decision I ever made has followed me into this hole.
-I always feared dying alone, now it’s became my reality.”
+I always feared dying alone, now it’s become my reality.”

 With my troubled thoughts at the forefront of my mind, exhaustion set in.
 My eyes closed, and I dozed off into disturbed sleep.
-I awoke to the pattering of tiny feet.
-I grabbed stick and swept it in front of me.
+I woke to the pattering of tiny feet.
+I grabbed my stick and swept it in front of me.
 “Not again!
 Get on you freaking rats,” I yelled in the darkness.
 The strain of shouting hurt my throat.

 “Freaking rats!
 I’ve always hated rats!
 Dirty beasts.”

 My ‘nap’, whether minutes or hours, had caused me to miss the going down of the sun.
 Darkness had descended on the hole; the inky blackness was smothering.